-During this reporting period three blended RFUR projects were found to be in compliance with SGIP renewable fuel use requirements.
+During this reporting period four blended RFUR projects were found to be in compliance with SGIP renewable fuel use requirements:

-- SCG 2006-036.
-This 1,200 kW fuel cell system came on-line in October 2008.
-The system is located at a wastewater treatment facility and utilizes renewable fuel produced by a digester system.
-The project was offline and did not consume any fuel during the entire reporting period and therefore is found to be in compliance with SGIP renewable fuel use provisions. - SCE PY10-002.
+- SCG-SGIP-2006-0012.
+This 900 kW fuel cell project came on-line in December 2009 and consists of three 300 kW fuel cells.
+The system is located at a wastewater treatment facility and utilizes renewable fuel produced from two digesters and natural gas from SCG.
+These digesters are provided sewage sludge and fat, oil, and grease as feedstock.
+The fat, oil, and grease feedstock comes from local restaurants and is supplied by a vendor under a contractual agreement.
+No description of how or when natural gas is used by this system was included in SCG's installation verification inspection report.
+This system was not operational during this reporting period therefore it did not exceed the maximum allowed amount of non-renewable fuel use. - SCE-SGIP-2010-0002.
 This project is a 750 kW fuel cell system consisting of three 250 kW stacks, of which only two are rebated as dual fueled systems under this application number.
 The system is located at a waste water treatment plant and at the time of the SCE installation verification inspection was capable of producing sufficient anaerobic digester gas (ADG) to run two of the units using 100% ADG.
 Itron assumed an electrical conversion efficiency of 26 percent to estimate total fuel use during periods of electricity generation.
-Based on these estimates, the renewable fuel usage during the current reporting period exceeded 82 percent of the total annual fuel input.
-The system was found to be in compliance with SGIP renewable fuel use provisions for this reporting period. - CCSE 0362-09.
-This 300 kW fuel cell utilizes a blend of digester gas from a waste water treatment plant and natural gas.
-The system became operational in December 2011 and is therefore required to comply with SGIP renewable fuel use requirements.
-When sufficient digester gas is not available to run this system at full load, natural gas is mixed
+Based on these estimates, the renewable fuel usage during the current reporting period exceeded 76 percent of the total annual fuel input.
+The system was found to be in compliance with SGIP renewable fuel use provisions for this reporting period.

-&lt;sup>11 In these calculations an electrical conversion efficiency of 26 percent was assumed.
+11 In these calculations an electrical conversion efficiency of 26 percent was assumed.
 The intent was to develop an efficiency likely to be lower than the actual efficiency.
 If the actual efficiency is higher than 26 percent (which is likely), then the actual non-renewable fuel use is higher than the estimated percent.
 The basis of this efficiency estimate is the lowest annual electrical conversion efficiency observed among CHP fuel cells in 2012.